-The bill amends several sections of South Dakota law to increase inspection fees charged by the Department of Public Safety for various weighing and measuring devices, particularly those related to liquefied petroleum gas and fuel pump meters.
-Specifically, the fee for testing liquefied petroleum gas devices is raised from sixty-eight dollars to eighty dollars, while the inspection fee for liquefied petroleum gas plants increases from ninety-four dollars to one hundred twenty-five dollars.
-Additionally, the bill introduces new fee structures for inspections of gasoline and diesel meters, with fees set at twenty dollars for stationary fuel pump meters, sixty dollars for high-speed stationary fuel pump meters, and one hundred dollars for agricultural chemical or liquid fertilizer meters.
+The bill amends several sections of South Dakota law to increase inspection fees charged by the Department of Public Safety for various weighing and measuring devices.
+Specifically, it raises the fee for testing liquefied petroleum gas devices from sixty-eight dollars to eighty dollars and for inspections from ninety-four dollars to one hundred twenty-five dollars.
+Additionally, it modifies the fee structure for inspections and testing of gasoline and diesel fuel pump meters, with new fees set at twenty dollars for stationary fuel pump meters, sixty dollars for high-speed stationary fuel pump meters, and one hundred dollars for agricultural chemical or liquid fertilizer meters.
+The bill also establishes a new annual registration fee of eighty dollars for service agencies and twenty dollars for registered service agents.

 Statutes affected: